codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 {:start="4"}
 1. Edit settings, or follow the instructions to delete the Product.

-## Working with applications in a Product
+## Working with applications in Products
-Selecting a Product displays the applications assigned to that Product organized by Environments, and provides different options to view and manage them.
+Selecting a Product displays the applications assigned to that Product, organized by Environments.

+As noted, the Products dashboard does not display interrelated applications in the different Environments defined for them, it interconnects and syncs with with your issue-tracking systems to enrich the application view with all the changes to the application in its lifecycle, correlating appliction syn information with the different

+hismeans that instead of the commit hashes and the sync and health statis, Empowering Project/Product Managers:
+These views serve as invaluable assets for project and product managers, providing them with the capabilities to monitor feature releases, identify features in production, and track deployment timelines.
+By offering real-time insights into the status of features and their deployment progress, project and product managers can make informed decisions, prioritize tasks effectively, and ensure alignment with project objectives.

+Enhanced Visibility and Control:
+By offering comprehensive insights into various aspects of the application's lifecycle, including deployment, version control, and feature tracking, these views empower stakeholders with the visibility and control needed to drive efficient development processes.
+Stakeholders can monitor deployment progress, track code changes, and evaluate feature releases, thereby enhancing collaboration, reducing risks, and improving overall project outcomes.
+>**NOTE**

+UniuqGet all the details about when/what/who changed an environment Instead of just presenting a naive list of Git hashes from Argo CD applications, the new Codefresh dashboard automatically correlates sync information with all other parts of the software lifecycle.
+This means that you can see what source code commits were included in the last change of each environment as well as who did the change and what services were affected.

+The killer feature of the dashboard is the interconnection with your ticketing/issue system.
+While developers love to work with Git hashes,  most external stakeholders are interested in features that go into an environment.
+Codefresh can automatically correlate features that go into each environment for all applications:

 The actions to manage applications within a Product are similar to those available in the Environments dashboard.
 In addition, the Product-applications view offers a different a set of filters, and the ability to switch between views with different aspects of information.

-### Search/filter applications in Products
-For the selected Product, search for a specific application, or locate the applications of interest through filters.

-{% include
-	image.html
-	lightbox="true"
-	file="/images/gitops-products/product-app-view-filters.png"
-	url="/images/gitops-products/product-app-view-filters.png"
-	alt="Product view: Search/filter applications"
-	caption="Product view: Search/filter applications"
-  max-width="60%"
-%}

-##### Search
-Search by free-text to locate the applications you need.

-##### Filters
-* Image name: The image created for the application.
-* Committer: The user who committed the change.
-* Jira ticket: The bug or feature request that initiated the change.
+{{site.data.callout.callout-tip}}
+As with other entities in Codefresh, Products support free-text search and filters to find applications of interest.

 ### Explore application views in Products

+Instead of switching between different systems to get answers to common questions that you have as a project or product manager, you can get your answers for  all the applications in the Product through the different view modes.

+### Application lifecyle insights with Pod, Git,and Feature views

+Identify technical details on the deployment, information on the latest commit, and PRs tied to the deployment thorugh the Pods, Git, and Features views.
 Switch between Kubernetes (Pods), version control (Git) and issue-tracking (Features) views of the applications assigned to the selected Product.
-Identify the technical details on the deployment, the latest commit, and feature details important to the different stakeholders.

-Instead of switching between different systems to get answers to common questions that you have as a project or product manager, you can get your answers for  all the applications in the Product through the different view modes.
+Empowering project/product managers:
+For project and product managers, views serve as invaluable assets for  providing them with the capabilities to monitor feature releases, identify features in production, and track deployment timelines.
+By offering real-time insights into the status of features and their deployment progress, project and product managers can make informed decisions, prioritize tasks effectively, and ensure alignment with project objectives.

+Enhanced Visibility and Control:
+By offering comprehensive insights into various aspects of the application's lifecycle, including deployment, version control, and feature tracking, these views empower stakeholders with the visibility and control needed to drive efficient development processes.
+Stakeholders can monitor deployment progress, track code changes, and evaluate feature releases, thereby enhancing collaboration, reducing risks, and improving overall project outcomes.